 - Not for everyone.
 If your teeth are too small or not long enough, the plates won’t be able to adhere to the back of each tooth.

 With the continued development of lingual systems, lingual braces problems are becoming less troublesome.
-If you think these braces may be a good match for you and your goals, talk to your cosmetic dentist at Brooklyn, NY cosmetic dentistry center.
+If you think these braces may be a good match for you and your goals, talk to your dentist at cosmetic dentistry center.

 Lingual Braces vs. Invisalign

 Now that you know the lingual braces pros and cons, it’s time to decide what benefits you’re looking to get out of your treatment by looking at the benefits of lingual braces vs. Invisalign.
 These are two of the newest and most exciting treatment options in orthodontics.

 Invisalign is made up of clear aligners shaped to the molds of your teeth.
 And with these new choices available, it’s important for you to have the facts concerning both of these methods before deciding on a treatment:

 - Lingual braces.
 They have been around since the 1980s.
 Even so, many dentists have yet to offer the technique because special training is required.
 Molds, x-rays, and 3D pictures are needed, and sometimes wisdom teeth must be extracted first.
 After that, the system is applied and behaves a lot like normal braces, including the tedious oral hygiene.

 - After talking to your dentist, treatment should proceed with diagnostic pictures of the teeth, x-rays, molds, and if necessary, the removal of wisdom teeth.
 A set of plastic aligners are given to you to be worn in order, one after the other for a total period of about two years.
 These aligners straighten your teeth over time.
 This makes oral care easier since you can remove the aligners to brush and floss your teeth.

 Nearly a quarter of the four million people in the United States who have braces consist of adults.
 And a majority of dentists can tell you that the fastest growing area in their teeth-straightening practice is in their adult clientele.